 Having a new, positiv self-perception, self-esteem and the courage for a self-determined life are 3 vital elements in Santa's sustained recovery.
 It also helped her creating a new, healthy social environment on which she can rely.
 Her children are very happy about the positive development in their lives and can now believe in a much more prosperous future.
 Santa's family looks at her with different eyes and support her.
 In June 2017 one of her aunts informed Santa on a job vacancy at Pwani University as a servant in the students' canteen.
 Not hesitating Santa went for the job interview and was immediately employed.

-Today, Santa is a strong voice of amescosa-road to recovery standing and speaking for all the young women and mothers in alcohol dependence and the threats, risks and dangers they are exposed to and left alone with in Kilifi County and the Coast Region.
-If a chance occurs to address people at a public event, a forum or other official occasions, she shares her story and experience to sensitize more for young women and mothers in alcohol dependence and the importance of getting support.
+Today, Santa is a strong voice of amescosa-road to recovery standing and speaking for all the young women and mothers in alcohol and polydrug dependence and the threats, risks and dangers they are exposed to and left alone within Kilifi County and the Coast Region.
+If a chance occurs to address people at a public event, a forum or other official occasions, she shares her story and experience to sensitize more for young women and mothers in alcohol and polydrug dependence and the importance of getting support.
 Through her authentic, honest, direct and natural way she touches the heart of the people and helps them to understand substance dependence in its deepest reality.
 She appears self-confident and presents how substance dependence affects every single sphere of a young woman's life and that some negative side effects are un-reversible; like becoming HIV positiv and the undeniable fact of its transmission she obviously personally caused as well over years in having unprotected sex without any bad intension but nevertheless she did.
-Santa describes it as a part of her truth she had to learn to accept and to integrate without feeling ashamed or blaming herself anymore.
-More over, it became her vigorous personal driver in her engagement to promote awareness and enlightenment on the affection of alcohol dependence for young women and mothers.
+Santa describes it as a part of her truth she had to learn to accept and to integrate without feeling ashamed, guilty or blaming herself anymore.
+More over, it became her vigorous personal driver in her engagement to promote awareness and enlightenment on the affection of alcohol and polydrug dependence for young women and mothers.

 Santa is an impressive example of how effective holistic alternative medicine, humanistic values, the conviction in positive transformation and the inclusion of all spheres of life in treatment and rehabilitation play together.

-Santa's testimony and strength and the one of all our other recovery clients shall enhance to alleviate as many young women and mothers of substance dependence as possible and to offer the chance to fundamentally transform ones lives.
+Santa's testimony and strength and the one of all our other recovery clients shall enhance the engagement to alleviate as many young women and mothers of substance dependence as possible and to offer the chance to fundamentally transform ones lives.